National Youth Organisations Hui

 • This hui is for rangatahi aged 14–25 who are part of youth-operated organisations across Aotearoa.
 We’re especially keen on hearing from those who are already making moves.
 This might be running a campaign, creating media, mentoring others, organising events, advocating for change, or just trying to fix what’s not working in your community.

-To keep the kaupapa true to youth leadership, the organisations attending must have an operating body with least 80% of the people attending will be aged 14–25.
+To keep the kaupapa true to youth leadership, the organisations attending must have an operating body led by young people aged 14–25.

-• We’ll cover travel, food, and accommodation for confirmed participants.
-You won’t need to front the cost to attend.
+• We’ll help to subsidise travel, food, and accommodation for confirmed participants, to find out more info about this fill out the application form and our team will be in touch to understand your specific needs.
 You’ll get a full info pack with everything you need to know, just show up ready to get involved.

 Who are you to speak on this Kaupapa anyways?
 What experience do you have?